 g) For late entries, will include the current date and time, a notation that the entry is late, and the date and time of the events described in the late entry.
 Appropriate features of the electronic documentation system will be used, as required, to make corrections or late entries.
 In some situations, this may mean providing an additional entry that is dated for the day the correction is made, indicating which section of the record is being revised and why.

-h) Ensure that the software used for electronic documentation leaves an audit trail that can reveal when each change was made and by whom.
+h) Ensure that the software used for electronic documentation leaves an audit trail that can reveal who accessed the record, what changes were made, when, and by whom.

-i) Minimize the use of abbreviations and acronyms.
-Any term must be written out in full, with the abbreviation in brackets the first time it is stated in any continuous document entry (i.e., a formal report would constitute one continuous document entry, as would daily chart notes).
+i) Ensure that any abbreviations and acronyms are written out in full, with the abbreviation in brackets the first time it is stated in any continuous document entry (i.e., a formal report would constitute one continuous document entry, as would daily chart notes).
 Subsequent use of the abbreviation in the continuous document is acceptable.

 j) Ensure that all correspondence (e.g., electronic communication, social media) and documentation is professionally written in compliance with applicable legislation and regulatory requirements.

-k) Secure all personal information contained in paper or electronic records, during use, while in storage or during transfer, through the appropriate use of physical, technical and electronic security mechanisms (e.g., passwords, encryption, locked file cabinets, etc.) to protect the privacy of client information.
+l) Secure all personal and health information contained in paper or electronic records, during use, while in storage or during transfer, through the appropriate use of administrative, physical, and technical mechanisms (e.g., passwords, encryption, locked file cabinets, etc.) to protect the privacy of client information.

-l) Access and share information only as needed and in compliance with relevant legislation.
+n) Access and disclose information only as needed and in compliance with relevant legislation.

-m) Make a reasonable effort to confirm that all professional electronic correspondence is sent to the intended recipient.
+o) Make a reasonable effort to confirm that all professional correspondence is sent to the intended recipient.

-p) Amend records (e.g., if a client believes that personal information contains an error or omission) according to requirements outlined in the applicable privacy legislation.
+r) Amend records according to requirements outlined in the applicable privacy legislation.

-- Adult records are retained for 11 years and three months since the date of last service.
+- Adult records are retained for 11 years and 3 months since the date of last service.

 - Records for “persons under disability” are retained for three years and three months after the individual’s death.